rradczewski/flowtypify/README.md

 ### Flowtypify generates lots of unsealed types (`& Object`)

-Yepp, that's, apart from the lack of any optimizations in `flowtypify`, due to your schema not having `additionalProperties: false` set on *every* object type you have.
+Yepp, that's, apart from the lack of any optimizations in `flowtypify`, due to your schema not having `additionalProperties: false` set on object definitions you have.

 ## What works?